jpraveenkanna/Style-generator-video-photo-/README.md

 # Style generator [Video/Image]
-Using style transfer and Deep learning to Stylize a person or background
+Using style transfer and object segmentation model to Stylize the image

 ### Summary:
-Image/video is supplied to the model it extracts out all persons and then apply a style to the image.
-The style can be anything in the form of image.
-The machine will learn the style and will apply to original image.
+Stylized image is generated using a reference image.
+The segementation model seperates humans from the background.
+Then the style is applied to either background or the person as per choice.

 ### Result:
-Output is in the form of JSON file containing 3 images

 <table>
     <tr align="center">